Back to top

 Denominator (short description i.e. not inclusions/exclusions)

-Number of LTC home residents in a fiscal quarter with 2 valid resident assessments whose symptoms of depression could worsen (i.e., excludes residents who had a maximum DRS score on their previous assessment)
+Number of long-term care home residents in a fiscal quarter with two valid RAI-MDS 2.0 assessments whose depression symptoms could worsen (i.e., excludes residents who had a maximum DRS score on their previous assessment)

 Adjustment (risk, age/sex standardization)- generalized